jsdvos/SupportingInformation_ReDD-COFFEE_2023/README.md

 The procedures outlined in Step 1a _(ii)_ and Step 1a _(iii)_ are automatically performed by a single bash script, `derive_ff.sh` for convenience.

 ### Step 1b - Additional force field terms

 The cluster force fields, and in turn the derived periodic force field, can give rise to significant deviations between the *ab initio* cluster model and the optimal force field geometry.
 When considering the rotation of the triazine ring in the SBUs involved in a triazine linkage, it was deemed appropriate to add an additional term.
-To this end, an *ab inito* rotation scan was performed to fit his additional term, replacing the original torsion term.
+To this end, an *ab inito* rotation scan was performed to fit this additional term, replacing the original torsion term.
 This procedure is outlined in the `ClusterFFs/rotational_barriers/rotational_barrier_redd-coffee.ipynb` file, using a pyiron workflow (https://pyiron.org/).

-SEE SANDER
+Clear stepwise instructions are evident from the sequential notebook headers, and, in essence, results in the following input/output:

+**input**
+`SBU_freq.fchk`, `SBU_freq.chk`, `system.chk`, `ffpars/pars_*.txt`

+**command line**
+see notebook

+**output**
+`fits/`, `polysix/pars_polysix.txt`, `new_ffpars/pars_*.txt`

+The input `*.chk` structures serve as the reference ab initio geometry and force field geometry, where the latter also contains the relevant atom types.
+As output, the notebook provides illustrations of the rotational barrier fitting, showcasing the behaviour of the old force field, versus the new force field.
+Additionally, the new torsion term is printed separately in `polysix/pars_polysix.txt`, and the new force field is also provided in full under `new_ffpars/pars_*.txt`, where the faulty dihedral term was replaced by the newly fitted term.

 ### Step 1c - UFF cluster force fields